 Backdrops can be a great way to enhance the look of your YouTube videos, but they aren’t always necessary.
 If you have a detailed set, a backdrop might only take away from its design.
 Depending on the type of content you make, a backdrop might be useful, for example, in tutorial videos.
 If you are looking for some fun backdrop ideas, check out this blog post.
 The use of a backdrop can be fun to try when considering YouTube equipment for beginners.

-This ring light costs $179.99 USD and provides just about everything you need for optimal YouTube video lighting.
+The Neewer 20-inch LED Ring Light Kit costs $189.50 on Amazon and provides just about everything you need for optimal YouTube video lighting.
 I personally use this light and love the size.
 You are also able to change the color temperature as well as dim the light.
-This is a great feature as when you film on sunny days, you might not need really strong lighting.
+This is a great feature because if you are filming video content on a really sunny day, you might not need really strong lighting.

-Just as lighting is extremely important, so is audio.
+Audio is just as important as lighting and video quality!
+A lot of beginner YouTubers make the mistake of overlooking audio quality, but this can really take away from the overall quality of your YouTube video.
 The quality of your audio is important because if it is too loud or distracting, this could cause viewers to leave the video immediately (and ruin your watch time!).
 For great audio, external microphones are necessary as the built-in ones are typically not the best quality.
 Below are two options to consider on each end of the price range.

-This mic comes in at $53.99 USD and includes a low cut filter, a 3.5mm jack, as well as a wind muff.
+The Comica CVM-V30 Pro is a shotgun video microphone that attaches directly to your DSLR camera.
+This microphone includes a low-cut filter, a 3.5mm jack, as well as a wind muff.
+The Comica CVM-V30 Pro microphone is currently available on Amazon for $49.99.
 This seems like a great deal and a cost-effective way to make your YouTube video audio much better.

 Video Editing Software Recommendations